How a Weak Yen Could Affect Your Wallet

 Japanese people get too used to no price rise

 The huge bubble burst in 1991, and the Japanese economy completely collapsed.
-The era after the bubble burst was once called “Lost two decades” but now becomes “three decades”.
+The era after the bubble burst was once called “lost two decades” but now becomes “three decades”.
 No worries.
 I don’t mean to detail the causes of the long-lasting recession.
 It must be boring.
 Instead, let’s just focus on people’s mentality.
 I’ll share one of the reasons why the price of things becomes cheaper in Japan.
 The bubble burst was so huge that it took much time to recover (still halfway though).
 The chart above is Consumer Price Index (CPI) from 1980 to 2019.
 You can see the Japan’s CPI levels off from 1991.
 Can you imagine there’s a country of no rise in price for 30 years?
 Here we are!
 Sadly enough, we get used to such a condition.
 I think this mentality would be the main reason why this recession lasts long.

 Consumers become too sensitive on price increase.
 Producers keep salary low to avoid price increase, accordingly.
 In other words, most people consider price increase as evil in Japan, while overseas markets take it for granted in the long run.
 Some people may still regard Japan as a big economic power in the world, but in reality, it’s a country where people live humbly with 5-dollar lunch.